 For added protection, the front seat belts are equipped with automatic seat belt tensioners.
 When activated, the tensioners immediately tighten the belts to help hold the driver and a front passenger in place.
-The tensioners are designed to activate primarily in frontal collisions, and they should activate in any collision severe enough to cause front-airbag inflation.
+The tensioners are designed to activate in any collision severe enough to cause the front airbags to inflate.